View Nellie Anderson's Obituary on TheStarPress.com and share memories

 Survivors include four daughters, Jeannie Weightman (husband-David), Ina Patterson, Cathie Dempsey (husband-David) and Melissa Emrick (fiancé- John Zettlemoyer; six grandchildren, Morris Claypool III (wife-Taryn), Kierra Gilmore, Tony Patterson fiancé-Nikki Wyman), Luke Patterson Fiancé-Ellen South), Christopher Emrick, Catalynn Emrick; two great grandchildren, Braden Funkhouser and Anthony Patterson.

-She is preceded in death by one granddaughter, Heather Claypool; her parents; two brothers, Boyd Garrett and Doyle Garrett; six sisters, Ona Rhum, Ressie Hatfield, Treva Lawson, Janice Stover, Minnie Ralston and Catherine Pollard.
+She is preceded in death by one granddaughter, Heather Claypool; her parents; two brothers, Boyd Garrett and Doyle Garrett; six daughters, Ona Rhum, Rassie Hatfield, Treva Lawson, Janice Stover, Minnie Ralston and Catherine Pollard.

 Funeral services will be held on Monday, March 4, 2019, 1:00 P.M. at the Mt.
 Olive Freewill Baptist Church located at 7500 N. Wheeling, Muncie, IN 47304 with Pastor James O. McCowan officiating.
 Burial will follow at the Tomlinson Cemetery.